SanderCokart/laravel-api-auth/README.md

 to how tokens are handled.
 There is a single service that handles URL generation and token generation.

 Laravel uses a `PasswordBroker` to handle password resets and `DatabaseTokenRepository` but to reuse and reinvent these to apply to email changes, resets and such was too cumbersome for me personally.
-So I have abstracted away all the logic into a single service.
+So I have abstracted away all the logic into a single reusable service.

 I felt that it would be a waste of time to create these features for every project I work on.
 So I decided to create this package.